fossxo/fossxo-gdd/source/technical-design/prototype.rst

 E.g. the easy of use of rendering lines, textures, and allowing multiple texture buffers to be composed for creating special FX.

-There were a few minor flaws such as the some programmer needing to know about details of the underlying libraries used. ggez is also very opinionated about where user data is saved.
+There were a few rough spots such as the programmer needing to know about details of the underlying libraries used. ggez is also very opinionated about where user data is saved.
 Additionally, ggez does not provide any UI widgets so those would have to be created.
 However, overall ggez was a strong contender for